bomerijn/Text-Adventure/README.md

-The peeps working on this project:
+The peeps working on this project(displayed as by their Codecademy names):

+Initiator:
+Creeten

 Storyline: